MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L02_Package_AVD_applications_ADDS.md

 After completing this lab, you will be able to:

 - Prepare for and create MSIX app packages
-- Implement MSIX app attach container for Azure Virtual Desktop in AD DS environment
+- Implement an MSIX app attach image for Azure Virtual Desktop in Azure AD DS environment
 - Implement the MSIX app attach on Azure Virtual Desktop in AD DS environment

 ## Lab files